 Day 6: Change How You Sit

 Okay, okay, maybe standing isn’t for you.
 In that case, it’s time to change how you sit.
 Lumbar support is key, so if it’s not built into your chair, simply place a small pillow at your lower back.
 It also can be helpful to sit directly on an angled pillow so your knees tilt downward, taking pressure off of your thighs.
-And of course, make sure you take full advantage of your chair’s armrests to relieve stress from your elbows and upper back.

 Want to get a little more creative with your sitting?
 Give a medicine ball a try.
 Unlike an ergonomic chair, a medicine balls provides no support at all, putting the onus on you to sit up straight.
 If used correctly, a medicine ball can strengthen your core.
 However, if you find yourself slouching often, then you might as well return to your chair to correct your posture.